-A new series of posts to help you navigate at milongas (tango dance events).
-Every Monday in the Forest of Dean TANGO FB group and afterwards added to this blog post.
+A new series of posts to help you navigate at milongas (tango dance events) and to understand the codigos de la milonga (tango etiquette) Every Monday in the Forest of Dean TANGO FB group and afterwards added to this blog post.
 The excellent drawings are from Les Pas Parfait, a group of dancers and organisers from Montréal.

 All those basic rules get covered in my tango classes right from the beginning.
 At the moment I am offering Wednesday tango classes in Newland and private tango tuition in Lydney at the Moving Experience studio @ Taurus Crafts.